adasomg/the-missing-clojure-intro/README.md

 ```
 Great, `java` is ready.

-# Getting clojure
+# Getting Clojure
-Now we can finally get ourselves _clojure_.
+Now we can finally get ourselves Clojure.
 Like most Java programs it ships as a JAR.
 JARs are basically ZIP files.
 Most code and code-like stuff in the Java world is distributed as JARs.
-So let's get a JAR for clojure.
+So let's get a JAR for Clojure.

  ```powershell
  PS C:\Users\adas\clojure> wget http://repo1.maven.org/maven2/org/clojure/clojure/1.8.0/clojure-1.8.0.jar -OutFile clojure.jar